Champions League final rematches come to quarterfinals - WHIZ News

+Kylian Mbappé will again meet Robert Lewandowski in the Champions League.
+Sergio Ramos and Mohamed Salah will also face each other once more.

-The Champions League quarterfinals will feature rematches from two of the past three finals.
+The quarterfinal draw on Friday offered rematches from two of the past three finals, reuniting a pair of soccer’s best scorers and the protagonists of an infamous injury incident.

-Defending champion Bayern Munich was drawn Friday to face Paris Saint-Germain, the team it beat 1-0 in the final last August.
-The first leg is in Munich.
+Defending champion Bayern Munich and Lewandowski, the FIFA player of the year, were drawn to face Paris Saint-Germain, the team it beat 1-0 in the final last August.
+The first leg is in Munich on April 7.

+Although Bayern kept Mbappé quiet that night in Lisbon, the France striker’s four goals in the round of 16 eliminated Barcelona and Lionel Messi.

+“If you want to win the Champions League, you have to beat teams like Bayern Munich,” PSG coach Mauricio Pochettino said.

-Real Madrid will play Liverpool, the team it beat 3-1 in the 2018 final to win a record-extending 13th European title.
-Liverpool, the 2019 champion, will travel to Madrid for the first leg.
+Real Madrid and Ramos will play Liverpool, the team it beat 3-1 in the 2018 final to win a record-extending 13th European title.
+Liverpool won the title in 2019.

+Ramos was involved in a tussle with Salah in the first half in Kyiv three years ago when the Liverpool forward’s left shoulder was damaged in a fall.

+Liverpool, which beat Madrid in the 1981 final, will travel to Spain for the first leg on April 6.

 Also, Manchester City was paired with Borussia Dortmund, putting the best defense in this season’s competition against the top scorer, Erling Haaland.